Azizkhuja/Meme-app/README.md

 This project was bootstrapped with react.js and [Demo is here](https://memeapp.surge.sh/).

+## Main focus for react.js and and from changes.
+The design is not unresponsive

 ## Available Scripts

 In the project directory, you can run: